lbussy/keg-cop/docs/api/index.md

 The PUT should follow standard form submission data format, with the following items available.
 Items not listed are not available for change.
 Some names are not the same as they appear in the JSON; the PUT format is flattened but represented below in groups by the JSON stanza.

 `imperial` = True for imperial units, false for metric.
-`taps` = An array with information for each of the taps configured.
+`taps` = An array with information for each configured tap.

 The tap array follows the following format for each of the nine available taps: